 Their fate was sealed.
 Daniel first off refused the reward offered by the king, but was willing to interpret the handwriting.
 Daniel’s heart would not be swayed or controlled by greed.
 He wanted the king to know that his ministry could not be bought.
 He was the servant of God who had been called to help people, not to fleece them like the shepherds of Israel described in Ezekiel 34.
 Daniel reminded the king that he failed to follow the example of his grandfather Nebuchadnezzar.

-1) He was guilty of pride, refusing to humble himself before the Lord.
-And with the example of his grandfather to follow, he was without excuse.
+- He was guilty of pride, refusing to humble himself before the Lord.
+And with the example of his grandfather to follow, he was therefore without excuse.

-Belshazzar and his nobles may have been some of the most powerful leaders on earth in that day, but in the eyes of the Lord they were mere men who were failing Him in all aspects.
-Which serves as a reminder to us that God is not a respecter of persons with regard to their position in life.
-He judges to wealthy and the poor on the same scale of justice and righteousness.
+Belshazzar and his nobles may have been some of the most powerful leaders on earth in that day, but in the eyes of the Lord they were mere men who were failing Him who had appointed them to lead the nation.
+Which serves as a reminder to us that God is not a respecter of persons about their position in life.
+He judges the wealthy and the poor on the same scale of justice and righteousness.